 Paying taxes now at lower rates shields you from future tax spikes.
 Once your ladder’s built, pulling out cash is straightforward and tax-free.

 Want more details?
-Check out the IRS Roth IRA guide.
+Check out the IRS guide to Roth IRAs.

 The 5-year rule is the backbone of your ladder strategy.
 It’s like letting dough rise before baking bread.
 There are two rules to know: